SummerpanKing/DReSS/README.md

 With these IDs, users can retrieve the panoramas using the [Google Street View Static API](https://developers.google.com/maps/documentation/streetview?hl=zh-cn) or [third-party tools](https://svd360.com/).

+### Aerial-View Image download
+To comply with Esri's policies, we only provide the **coordinates and zoom level** along with instructions for downloading.
+This allows users to access the dataset independently.

+With these coordinates and zoom level, users can retrieve the aerial-view reference images using the [Esri API](https://github.com/andolg/satellite-imagery-downloader).

-**If you have any questions or encounter any issues during access or download, feel free to contact us** at [xiapanwang@whu.edu.cn].
+**If you have any questions or encounter any issues during access or download, feel free to contact us** at [xiapanwang@whu.edu.cn], we will help you downloading the DReSS as soon as possible.